 We have made it our mission to end preventable deaths from sepsis–including for new and expectant mothers.
 No woman should die as a result of pregnancy and birth–and no baby should be left motherless.

-The United States has the highest maternal mortality rate in the developed world, despite spending more than any other country on hospital-based maternity care.(1) It is the only developed country where mortality rates are rising rather than falling.
-Over the past two decades, the rate of pregnancy-related deaths in the US has doubled, with black women three times more likely to die of pregnancy-related issues than white women.(2) According to the CDC, the majority of these deaths are preventable.(3)
+The United States has the highest maternal mortality rate in the developed world, despite spending more than any other country on hospital-based maternity care.(1) Over the past two decades, the rate of pregnancy-related deaths in the US has doubled, with black women three times more likely to die of pregnancy-related issues than white women.(2) According to the CDC, the majority of these deaths are preventable.(3)

-Maternal Sepsis is the third leading cause of pregnancy-related deaths in the United States and globally; nearly a quarter of all pregnancy-related deaths are sepsis-related with studies showing that the rates of maternal sepsis are increasing.
-(4)
+Maternal Sepsis is the second leading cause of pregnancy-related deaths in the United States(4); nearly a quarter of all pregnancy-related deaths are sepsis-related with studies showing that the rates of maternal sepsis are increasing.
+(5)

 Read the story of April, a maternal sepsis survivor and member of our National Family Council on Sepsis.